-KEY FOCUS AREA GENERAL DESCRIPTION APPLICABLE TO GATEWAY HOW APPLIED AT GATE 4 SERVICE NEED Identification of the problem or opportunity and the service need, along with the drivers for change.
+KEY FOCUS AREA GENERAL DESCRIPTION APPLICABLE TO GATEWAY HOW APPLIED AT GATE 2 SERVICE NEED Identification of the problem or opportunity and the service need, along with the drivers for change.
 Demonstrated alignment to government policy or strategy and evidence of demand for the potential new services or enhancements.
-Service need and outcomes embedded in commercial offers.
-Any scope changes do not compromise achieving the service need or Final Business Case objectives.
+Service need refined to inform the project scope, key risks to service need addressed and opportunities for broader benefits examined and maximised.
 VALUE FOR MONEY AND AFFORDABILITY Ensure value is delivered by maximising benefits at optimal cost.
 Evidenced by a clearly defined scope, a cost benefit analysis and a robust cost plan to an appropriate level of detail for the lifecycle stage of the project.
 An assessment of potential or confirmed sources of funds.
 The whole-of-life, capital and operational cost impacts have been considered.
-Consistent evaluation of commercial offers against evaluation criteria, including maximising benefits at optimal cost.
+Preferred option(s) refined and developed through the production of a Final Business Case to demonstrate maximum benefits at optimal cost.
+Clear pathway to access funding required for delivery and ongoing operations.
 SOCIAL, ENVIRONMENTAL AND ECONOMIC SUSTAINABILITY Understanding the long-term impacts, opportunities and obligations created by the project.
 These can be social, environmental and economic.
 Ensuring the project delivers a positive legacy for the community.
-Areas explored include: socio- economic equity; resilience to climate change; effective place making; integration with broader asset networks; asset adaptability (including technological change); interface with heritage; and the robustness of the project's planning approvals processes.
-Social, environmental and economic sustainability requirements have been evaluated within the preferred commercial offer.
-Required planning approvals are in place or have a clear pathway and realistic timetable.
+Areas explored include: socio-economic equity; resilience to climate change; effective place making; integration with broader asset networks; asset adaptability (including technological change); interface with heritage; and the robustness of the project's planning approvals processes.
+Assessment of how the project fits within its context and location and its compatibility within the broader service network.
+Robust planning pathway and approach identified.
 GOVERNANCE The project governance is robust.
 Clear accountabilities, responsibilities and reporting lines are identified and decision-making and approvals are appropriate and understood.
 The Senior Responsible Officer and project team have the culture, capability and capacity required.
-Robust governance in the fair and equal evaluation of commercial offers.
-Delivery governance structure understood and matched to the scale and complexity of the project.
-Ongoing identification and active management of risks and opportunities using a structured and formal methodology.
-Risk allocation agreed, no outstanding commercial risk issues.
-Ongoing risk mitigation methodology agreed and in place for delivery.
+Robust project development governance structure with clearly articulated responsibilities and reporting lines and appropriate delegations in place with an emphasis on project procurement and delivery.
+RISK MANAGEMENT Ongoing identification and active management of risks and opportunities using a structured and formal methodology.
+Risks and opportunities identified, considered and controlled within a structured methodology to enable the procurement and delivery of the project.
 STAKEHOLDER MANAGEMENT Ongoing identification and proactive management of stakeholders, both internal and external to government, using a structured and robust framework appropriate to the stage in the project lifecycle.
-Proactive management of internal and external stakeholders.
-Consideration of stakeholder management through the delivery stage.
-Changes to scope proposed in the preferred commercial offer evaluated against stakeholder needs.
 ASSET OWNER'S NEEDS AND CHANGE MANAGEMENT Demonstration of how change will be managed in the areas of people, organisation, network and systems as the asset enters operations.
 Proactive management of the handover impacts through the lifecycle of the project.
 Demonstrated consideration of issues and risks pertaining to the asset manager, operator and end users.
-Required change management processes in place to move effectively from procurement into the Delivery stage.
-Engagement of asset owner / manager in the evaluation to ensure all issues and risks are identified and considered.
+Involvement of the asset owner/operator and consideration and documentation of operational issues for the project.
+Proactive identification of handover points and required change management processes to move effectively through to procurement.